A Century of Investor Protection and Service

 More than 100 years ago, a small group of state securities regulators had a big idea— form a network of colleagues to work together for the protection of investors throughout North America.

-Today, that group is made up of the securities regulators in the United States, Canada, and Mexico.
+Today, that group is made up of the securities regulators in the United States, Puerto Rico, Guam, the U.S. Virgin Islands, Canada, and México.
 Together, we are the North American Securities Administrators Association.

 In 2019, we began our second century of service.
 We’ve seen a lot of changes and overcome a lot of challenges in more than 100 years.
 We continue to look to the future excited about what the next century may bring.
 In the end though, we know that our past, our present and our future mission is investor protection.
 It’s what we do.